Bijman/srb2bld/README.md

 11. If you get "unhandled exception" when running Ultimate Zone Builder, uninstall mono in your system.

+12. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".

-12. Building Android APKs require gradlew script in the path "[SRB2 build path]/android".
+13. Building Android APKs require gradlew script in the path "[SRB2 build path]/android".

-13. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".
+14. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".

-14. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+15. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

     - SRB2BLDGITPATH - path to local or remote repository,